Letters to the Land, Lakatamia

 Poster designed by Nico Stephou

-Join us for an artist led walk and makeathon with Jenny Dunn.
-We will be visiting the gardens of the Ayios Mamas Sinikismou, reflecting on the importance of growing in Cyprus’ culture.
-Afterwards, over a shared lunch, we will co-create a letter to the land through creative writing and drawing to explore our relationship to the soil around us and how we feel about it.
+During this artist led walk and makeathon with Jenny Dunn we visited the gardens of the Ayios Mamas Sinikismou reflecting on the importance of growing in Cyprus’ culture.
+Afterwards, over a shared lunch, we co-created a letter to the land through creative writing and drawing to explore our relationship to the soil around us and how we feel about it.